 Gaining too much weight during pregnancy is avoidable if a pregnant mama takes the right steps to stay healthy, eat the right amount and stay as active as possible.
 Weight gain during pregnancy is inevitable, and healthy as long as you don’t gain too much weight.
-With pregnancy brings appetite increase, cravings, aches and pains and difficulties staying active, which is a perfect recipe to gain too much weight during pregnancy.
+Pregnancy brings appetite increase, cravings, aches and pains and difficulties staying active, which is a perfect recipe to gain too much weight during pregnancy.
 So how do mamas keep track and stop themselves from gaining too much weight?
 How much weight should a mama gain during pregnancy?
 As a Pre/Post Natal Fitness Specialist, and creator of The Belly-Only Pregnancy Program, I am going to give you my 5 top tips to avoid gaining too much weight during pregnancy.

 How Much Weight Should You Gain During Pregnancy?

-Your health care provider will guide you individually on how much weight you should gain during pregnancy, but the standard rule is 25-35 pounds.
-Technically, if you are already over weight, in most cases you don’t need to gain much weight.
+Your healthcare provider will guide you individually on how much weight you should gain during pregnancy, but the standard rule is 25-35 pounds.
+Technically, if you are already overweight, in most cases you don’t need to gain much weight.
 You can even lose weight during pregnancy if you eat right and have a lot of extra weight to lose.
 On the other side, if you are underweight when you get pregnant, you may gain more if your body needs it for hormonal function.

 How Many Extra Calories Should I Eat While Pregnant?

 If you want to use a calorie-counting method to help you with your weight maintenance while pregnant, the general rule is around 300 extra calories.
 I prefer to go off of hunger cues.
 This is the center of my Belly-Only Pregnancy plan.
 Eating nutrient-dense foods, according to hunger cues, rather than counting calories.
 BUT, counting calories can be extremely beneficial to anyone who has difficulty with fullness and hunger.
-Some days you may need 500 extra calories and others only 200.
-Our bodies change and adapt to our environment, activity level and nutritional intake, but 300 is a good guidelines.
+Some days you may need 500 extra calories and on others only 200.
+Our bodies change and adapt to our environment, activity level and nutritional intake, but 300 is a good guideline.